YTALIEN/DASE/README.md

 Please run the ''main\_SDDObench.py''

 # Citation
-If you find our SDDObench has given you some help, please cite it in your publications or projects:
+If you find our DASE has given you some help, please cite it in your publications or projects:

 ```latex
 @article{zhong2025data,